Mark Fuhrman: Background

 During Simpson's and Brown's eight-year marriage, Simpson repeatedly physically abused her and threatened to kill her, leading her to call the police on several occasions.
 Fuhrman responded to one of these calls and encountered Brown hiding in her Mercedes as Simpson was trying to break the windshield with a baseball bat.
 In a 2016 interview with Ezra Edelman in O.J.: Made in America, Fuhrman claimed that he twice asked Simpson to put the bat down, and when Simpson refused, Fuhrman got his baton out and threatened him with violence if he continued.
 Simpson then obeyed and apologized, and Fuhrman offered Brown the chance to press charges so he could arrest Simpson; when she declined, Fuhrman went away telling her, "It's your life."

 Brown and Ron Goldman were murdered outside Brown's Brentwood, Los Angeles, condominium on the night of June 12, 1994.
 Robert Riske and his partner were the first police officers on the scene in the early morning of June 13, and Riske found a bloody left-hand glove at the scene.
 At least 14 officers and supervisors, some of whom arrived on the scene before Fuhrman, reported seeing only one glove.
 Fuhrman and his superior, Ronald Phillips, were the first detectives to arrive; Fuhrman's partner, Brad Roberts, arrived later.
 Fuhrman was familiar with Simpson and Brown because of the 1985 domestic violence call.
-Fuhrman left Brown's condominium with Ronald Phillips and lead detectives Tom Lange and Philip Vannatter, and went to Simpson's Rockingham residence.
+Fuhrman left Brown's condominium with Ronald Phillips and lead detectives Tom Lange and Philip Vannatter and went to Simpson's Rockingham Avenue residence.
 At the Simpson residence, Fuhrman found a number of blood drops in and on a white Ford Bronco parked outside.
 Fuhrman then climbed over the wall of the property in order to let in the other detectives.
-They later testified that they entered Simpson's estate without a search warrant due to exigent circumstances – specifically, a concern that Simpson himself might have been harmed.
+They later testified that they entered Simpson's estate without a search warrant due to exigent circumstances — specifically, a concern that Simpson might have been harmed.

 In Simpson's guest house, detectives found Kato Kaelin, who told detectives that he had heard thumping sounds earlier in the night.
 An investigation of the property by Fuhrman produced a second bloody glove, which was later determined to be the right-hand mate of the glove found at the murder scene.
-The glove found on the Simpson estate, which – according to DNA testing – was soaked with the blood of both victims, was considered to be one of the strongest pieces of evidence for the prosecution.
+The glove found on the Simpson estate, which, according to DNA testing, was soaked with the blood of both victims, was considered to be one of the strongest pieces of evidence for the prosecution.
 When Simpson was asked to put on the gloves during the trial, they appeared to be too small for him.
-The reasons for this have been debated.
+The reasons for this have been debated; leather can shrink if exposed to water and heat.
 Simpson was arrested on June 17.
 On July 8, a preliminary hearing determined that there was sufficient evidence for Simpson to stand trial.
 On July 22, Simpson pleaded not guilty.